ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 A **step-by-step user guide** will be provided to achieve session reservation and sharing of arbitrary sessions.
 The concise workflow is as follows, with detailed instructions available in the User Reference Guide:

 1. **User has to create a gRPC Server**
-   - Define arbitrary functionalities (e.g., database or file operations).
+   - Implement the logical functions that need to be exposed to the client on each function call (e.g., database or file operations).
    - Include session-handling APIs (e.g., `InitializeSession`, `DestroySession`).

 2. **User has to implement Session Initialization Behavior**